Lissy93/web-check/.github/README.md

 The above can be added into an `.env` file in the projects root, or via the Netlify UI, or by passing directly to the Docker container with the --env flag.
 All variables are optional.

+Note that keys that are prefixed with `REACT_APP_` are used client-side, and as such they must be scoped correctly with minimum privileges.

 ### Developing